Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 This course will be graded using a standards-based assessment system.
 This means that rather than assignments being graded based on the percentage of the questions you answered correctly, your responses will be compared against a pre-defined set of course standards and assigned a level of proficiency.
 You will have multiple opportunities over the course of the semester to showcase the depth of your understanding regarding these standards.

-An important feature of mastery grading is how your understanding of a topic is totaled at the end of the semester.
+An important feature of standards based grading is how your understanding of a topic is totaled at the end of the semester.
 In traditional points style grading, an average is taken of all your assignments, and your final grade is represented by that average.
 This means all assignments are given equal consideration in your final grade.

 <div class="columns">